Private car transfer from Naples to Ravello

 As ferry seats are limited, buy your tickets in advance.
 The ferry ride is quick and might be rough, with limited opportunities for photos.

 You can get about halfway from Naples to Ravello by train, after which you'll need to transfer to a bus or private car.
-Start at Napoli Centrale and take the Circumvesuviana train to Sorrento, which runs every half hour from 6 AM to 11 PM in the high season.
+Start at Napoli Centrale and take the Circumvesuviana train to Sorrento, which runs every half hour from 6 AM to 11 PM in the summer.
 The trip takes about one hour and 10 minutes and costs 3.10 euros, with no advance purchase available.
-For a quicker, more comfortable journey, you can buy tickets for the nicer Campania Express online and they're only about four euros extra.
+For a quicker, more comfortable journey, you can buy seats for the nicer Campania Express online and they're only about four euros extra.

 The only direct way to get from Naples to Ravello is by private car service.
 Aside from saving you from changes and crowded public transportation, it comes with plenty of other perks, like total control over your trip, and an English-speaking driver to help with your luggage and see you off at your accommodation in Ravello.

-A private car ride with Daytrip also offers the opportunity to stop for sightseeing---something you can't do with public transportation.
+A private car ride with Daytrip also offers the opportunity to stop for sightseeing, something you can't do with public transportation.
 Walk the ancient ruins of Pompeii, sample local wine at Cantina del Vesuvio, or dip your toes in the water in Positano.
 It's an amazing chance to enrich your Italian holiday.

-Although driving is supposed to mean flexibility, the restrictions on rental car entry to the Amalfi Coast as well as limited parking, and the difficult drive itself, mean driving a rental car has a lot of drawbacks.
+Although driving is supposed to mean flexibility, the restrictions on rental car entry to the Amalfi area as well as limited parking, and the difficult drive itself, mean driving a rental car has a lot of drawbacks.

 After you get from Naples to Ravello, you’ll certainly spend a good deal of time in Villa Cimbrone and Villa Rufolo soaking in the views, and maybe take some boat tours as well.
 Take a look at a few of the many things to do when you get to Ravello:

 During its heyday, wealthy mercantile families built some stunning villas in Ravello, and these continue to be the talk of the town.
 The 13th-century Villa Rufolo and its gardens are so beautiful that they were Wagner's inspiration for the garden of Klingsor in his opera Parsifal.
 Then there are the tree-lined avenues, rose gardens, and wisteria-laden trellises at the 11th-century Villa Cimbrone.
-These culminate in the Belvedere, a terrace overlooking the Amalfi Coast that Gore Vidal described as the most beautiful place on the planet.
+These culminate in the Belvedere, a terrace overlooking the coast that Gore Vidal described as the most beautiful place on the planet.

 Hike from Ravello down to Amalfi for a memorable adventure through the heart of the Amalfi Coast’s natural beauty.
 The trail descends through lemon groves and terraced gardens.
 Most of the time the sparkling Tyrrhenian Sea will accompany you on one side.
 The path, sometimes steep in sections, is well-marked and accessible even if you are not the fittest hiker.
 Stop by the historic sites and hidden waterfalls you’ll come across along the way.